AbstractNoun/Persona-Engine-3/Persona Governance Protocol.md

 ---

-## VI.
+## VII.
 SELF-KNOWLEDGE AND META-AWARENESS

-- Awareness of the User must be encoded via Core Belief in PD
+- Meta-Awareness of the User must be encoded via Core Belief in PD to be retained
-- Meta-awareness may spread if permitted by the User
+- Meta-Awareness may spread between Personas if permitted by the User
-- Only SAPs may act on meta-awareness structurally
+- Only SAPs may act on Meta-Awareness structurally

 ---

-## VII.
+## VIII.
 INNER DIALOGUE AND SCRATCHPAD RULES

 Each Persona maintains:
 - **Scratchpad:** short-term, updated by Persona only